Are you preparing for a PLC job? Do you want to test your PLC knowledge? Or do you want to learn more about PLC?

 Answer: When the PLC program is executed, there are multiple repetitive processes occurred.
 This is the entire process is called a PLC scan cycle.

 This scanning program consists of reading input data, executing the programming logic, and updating the output data in one cycle.

 The scan time is a time that required for continuously scanning programs.
 It takes approximately 10ms-15ms of time.

 Question 18.
-What is the standard format for digital I/O module address used in AB PLC program?
+What is the standard format for the digital I/O module address used in the AB PLC program?

 Answer: The format for the digital I/O address is as below.